slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Decline in teen drug use continues

+2025-02-05

+I wonder if the new drug of choice is actually technology.

 ### AI's sputnik moment

 2025-02-05